MBotond21/thingy/README.md

 ### Prerequisites

-1. Clone/download the [Backend Repository](https://github.com/BroGamesJaj/BackThingy) and follow its README for setup.
+1. Clone/download the <a href="https://github.com/BroGamesJaj/BackThingy" target="_blank" rel="noopener noreferrer">Backend Repository</a> and follow its README for setup.
 2. Ensure the backend runs on `http://localhost:3000`.
 3. Internet connection is required for third-party music API access.